wostzone/hubapi-go/README.md

 ## Summary

-This library provides API's to exchange messages with the WoST Hub in a WoT compatible manner.
+This library provides functions and a vocabulary to exchange messages with the WoST Hub in a WoT compatible manner.
 IoT developers can use it to provision their IoT device, publish their Thing Description, send events and receive actions.
 Plugin developers can use it to receive Thing Descriptions, events and property values, and to request Thing actions.

 A Python and Javascript version is planned for the future.